Margot Laffite: Motorsport career

 Laffite embarked on a career as a racing driver like her father.
 In particular, she has participated on several occasions in the Andros Trophy, for which she won the Women's Trophy in 2005.

 Other work

-In September 2017, Laffite was part of the jury of the Chantilly Arts & Elegance Richard Mille 2017 competition of elegance.
+In September 2017, Laffite was part of the jury of the Chantilly Arts & Elegance Richard Mille 2017 concours d'élégance.
 In April 2018, she participated in the Tour Auto Optic 2000 with Olivier Pernaut, son of Jean-Pierre Pernaut, with an Alfa Romeo Giulia Sprint GT from 1966.

 Personal life

 Laffite gave birth to a boy, Albert, on 4 February 2015, born of her relationship with Arnaud Tsamere with whom she married in 2015.
 The couple subsequently divorced.
 In February 2020, she gave birth to her second child, a daughter.